cloudevents/spec/primer.md

   vendors using it in their products/services.

-Aside from formal status, a key criterion for whether a protocol or encoding shall qualify for a core CloudEvents event format or transport binding is whether the group agrees that the specification will be of sustained practical benefit for any party that is unrelated to the product or project from which the protocol or encoding emerged.
+Aside from formal status, a key criterion for whether a protocol or encoding shall qualify for a core CloudEvents event format or protocol binding is whether the group agrees that the specification will be of sustained practical benefit for any party that is unrelated to the product or project from which the protocol or encoding emerged.
 A base requirement for this is that the protocol